 Reservations: All Associated Students travel requiring air transportation, car rentals, and hotels are routed through the department’s travel service provider.
-All related communication needs are routed through this portal and will be coordinated through Irina (Associated Students is not currently able to use the campus Connexxus travel program).
+All related communication needs are routed through this portal and will be coordinated through Holly (Associated Students is not currently able to use the campus Connexxus travel program).

 Reimbursements: Travel cost reimbursements may be denied if original travel requests are not submitted at least two weeks in advance of requested travel date.
 Reimbursement requests must be made with the submittal of a completed AS Requisition with corresponding receipts.